Today in Music History: August 28

 1965 The Beach Boys 'California Girls' was at No.3 on the US singles chart, the single peaked at No.26 in the UK.
 Beach Boys Mike Love and Brian Wilson wrote this song celebrating the women of California.
 Along with surfing and cars, girls were a common topic in many of The Beach Boys songs and part of the California mythos that was so enticing to young people in other parts of America.

 1968 Simon and Garfunkel started a five-week run at No.1 on the UK album chart with Bookends.
 The duo's fourth studio album featured 'America', 'Mrs. Robinson' and 'A Hazy Shade of Winter'.

 1968 The Beach Boys were at No.1 on the UK singles chart with 'Do It Again', the group's second and final UK No.1.
 The song has been featured in the movies: 1986's One Crazy Summer, 1996's Flipper and 2006's Happy Feet.

-An interesting tidbit of trivia is the trumpet-like sound during the wordless chorus is Brian Wilson using a falsetto voice.
+An interesting tidbit of trivia: The trumpet-like sound during the wordless chorus is Brian Wilson using a falsetto voice.

 1972 Alice Cooper was at No.1 on the UK singles chart with 'School's Out'.
 Cooper has said he was inspired to write the song when answering the question, "What's the greatest three minutes of your life?".
 Cooper said: "There's two times during the year.
 One is Christmas morning, the next one is the last three minutes of the last day of school."